Fred R. Harris: Later life

 Harris at the LBJ Presidential Library in 2018.

 Harris left electoral politics for academia after 1976.
 He became a professor of political science at the University of New Mexico and wrote many books on political subjects, including Potomac Fever (Norton, 1977 ISBN 0-393-05610-4) and Deadlock or Decision: The U.S. Senate and the Rise of National Politics (Oxford University, 1993 ISBN 0-19-508025-4).
 In 2003, Harris was elected to the Common Cause National Governing Board.
 He also wrote three novels.
 He lived in Corrales, New Mexico.

 Harris remained active well into his final years.
 In a 2023 interview, he expressed support for President Joe Biden, saying concerns about Biden's age were unfounded, and strongly criticized former President Donald Trump for his attempts to overturn the 2020 presidential election and the consequent January 6 United States Capitol attack.
 The next year, he and his wife attended the 2024 Democratic National Convention in support of the Democratic ticket.
 His last book, a memoir titled Report from a Last Survivor, was published by the University of New Mexico Press in September 2024.

 Personal life and death

-Harris married LaDonna Harris, born LaDonna Crawford, in 1949, and they had three children.
+Harris married LaDonna Crawford in 1949, and they had three children.
 They divorced in 1981, and he married Margaret Elliston the next year.

 Harris died at a hospital in Albuquerque, New Mexico, on November 23, 2024, 10 days after his 94th birthday.
 He was the last living former U.S. senator who left office in the 1970s.